Do you ever stop and wonder about the mysteries of honey when you add it to your tea or incorporate it into a dish?

 Researchers believe that honey contains similar antioxidant power to the Vitamin C found in tomatoes.

-There are numerous antioxidant enzymes in honey, such as glucose oxidase.
+There are numerous antioxidants in honey, such as glucose oxidase.
 You can even find several different polyphenols like caffeic acid and plenty of flavonoids in honey.
 It's known that the darker honey appears, the higher the antioxidant content it has.

 Did you think that honey could be a good substitute for sugar?
 Well, it might stop you from adding table sugar to your tea, but the fact is honey already contains many different sugars.